sibabalwemosia24/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 6. Funtion deletes the head node of a listint_t linked list and returns the head
 7. Function returns the nth node of a listint_t linked list
 8. Function returns the sum of all the data (n) of a listint_t linked list
+9. Function inserts a new node at a given position